edagne18/CIS/README.md

 ## License

-This project is licensed for educational purposes only as part of the COMP408 - Web Development course.
+This project is licensed for educational purposes only as part of the COMP 408 - Web Programming course.